Get Involved

 Corporate and Non-Profit Organizations

 Corporate and Non-Profit Organizations are welcome to contact us.
 We provide opportunities for corporate volunteer teams, return to work programs, and serve as a work site for adults with special needs.
-Please contact Michael Showalter at mishowalte@pa.gov
+Please contact Elizabeth Bertheaud at ebertheaud@pa.gov